Study: Black, Asian Britons have higher COVID-19 death rates

 Associated Press

-LONDON (AP) — Almost two years into the pandemic, Black and other ethnic minority people in Britain are still dying with the coronavirus at higher rates than white residents, likely because of lower vaccination rates, a government-commissioned report said Friday.
+LONDON (AP) — Almost two years into the pandemic, Black people and members of other racial and ethnic minorities in Britain are still dying with the coronavirus at higher rates than white residents, likely because of lower vaccination rates, a government-commissioned report said Friday.

 The research found that vaccination has sharply reduced COVID-19 death rates for people of all ethnicities.
 But Black and South Asian Britons die at higher rates even though white people are more likely to test positive for the virus.